LOCAL PRODUCTION WITH A PURPOSE

 Digital Media Center for Community Engagement classes:

 Would you like to learn how to make your own documentary or TV show?
 Tell your story and the stories of our community!
 Learn how to become a partner in the Berkeley Springs Community Matters web portal.
-Call Jack Kelly, Director of Digital Media Center (DMC) at 304-258-2300 and learn about the new certification program in videography and media.
 Learn to write, direct, produce and edit TV shows.
 For ages 15 and up.

 MAC DMC Courses for adults (ages 15 and up):